 The worst-kept secret to every successful holiday party?
 Alcohol.
 And at Golden Road, you pretty much have it within arms reach no matter where you are.
 The Atwater Village brewery is massive, with both a great outdoor patio and large dining hall with communal tables perfect for smaller groups.
 But if you’re looking for something more secluded, their private speakeasy-ish event space, Chloe’s, is pretty damn cool too.

 Capacity: Parties up to 75 people inside Chloe’s.

 No matter how rowdy this Arts District sausage emporium can get on the weekends (and also at its Venice location), no one can deny this place works great for a big group party.
-Normally, you’d have to wait in line and order at the counter, but for groups big enough (12+), you’re able to snag a reservation and get a cordoned off area of the restaurant.
+Normally, you’d have to wait in line and order at the counter, but for groups big enough (12+), you’re able to snag a reservation and get a sectioned off area of the restaurant.
 Sausage, beer, and hip-hop music.
-Happy holidays, everyone.
+Your coworkers will thank you.